Multifamily Affordable Housing Decarbonization Toolkit

 • Enhance Funding for Pre-weatherization: Expanding funding and resources available for pre-weatherization improvements, including the remediation of lead, mold, and asbestos, is vital for addressing unforeseen or neglected health hazards that may surface during renovation projects.
 Funding and resources for health-related upgrades, especially in older buildings, will give owners another starting point for tapping into electrification and efficiency programs, because addressing health hazards is often a requirement before those programs can be accessed.

 • Expand Cost-Effectiveness Criteria: The set parameters of cost-effectiveness criteria for utility-funded programs are critical to determining the accessibility of funding for energy-related retrofit upgrades.
-Currently, cost-effectiveness tests (CETs) are primarily tied to a building’s energy savings but could provide a more holistic assessment of the cost-effectiveness by incorporating non-energy benefits (NEBs), such as improved tenant health and thermal comfort and decreased operational and maintenance costs.
+Currently, cost-effectiveness tests (CETs) are primarily tied to a building’s energy savings but could provide a more holistic assessment of cost-effectiveness by incorporating non-energy benefits (NEBs), such as improved tenant health and thermal comfort and decreased operational and maintenance costs.
 Formally and consistently integrating NEBs across CETs can capture benefits more comprehensively, expanding access to utility-funded programs.
 Utilities are also likely to benefit from capturing NEBs, especially in low-income communities, where NEBs have been shown to reduce bill complaints and shutoff notices.

 • Enable Building Decarbonization Assessments: Building decarbonization assessments offer owners and project managers an opportunity to understand the full project scope and budgetary expectations inclusive of ancillary measures.
 Assessments also help owners understand and address funding gaps earlier and can be used to strength applications for decarbonization funding.
 Fortunately, in many states, programs exist to provide free or low-cost energy audits, which assess a building’s baseline energy consumption, a prerequisite to building decarbonization assessments.
-In Minnesota, for example, the Multifamily Building Efficiency program uses partnerships with regional utility providers to conduct whole-building energy audits and offer tiered incentives for projects that incorporate energy efficiency measures.
+In Minnesota, for example, the Multifamily Building Efficiency program leverages partnerships with regional utility providers to conduct whole-building energy audits and offer tiered incentives for projects that incorporate energy efficiency measures.
 These programs provide a foundation that could be enhanced by further funding a broader range of predevelopment work, such as decarbonization assessments or integrated health-related evaluations during energy audits that assess lead exposure, thermal comfort, and other health hazards.
 The Association for Energy Affordability, for example, has already deployed this framework in parts of New York State and California, paving the way for more holistic and standardized project scoping.

 Federal Incentive Programs